2derpy/OOSEhw1/README.md

 Vite was used for the build tool and dev server.

 React/Typescript was used because it offers static type-safety.
 Additionally, React makes good use of prop drilling with TypeScript interfaces.

+Supabase was chosen because of its generous limits, and additionally because I would not have to implement a complete backend by myself

+Vite was used because of fast local server refresh, as well as being a general-purpose build tool for github pages